wjbmattingly/keyword-spacy/README.md

 # 🔑 Keyword spaCy

 Keyword spaCy is a spaCy pipeline component for extracting keywords from text using cosine similarity.
-It leverages the power of spaCy's token and document vectors, and is adept at integrating with transformer models to calculate similarity scores and extract the most relevant keywords from the text.
+The basis for this comes from [KeyBERT: A Minimal Method for Keyphrase Extraction using BERT](https://github.com/MaartenGr/KeyBERT), a transformer-based approach to keyword extraction.
+The methods employed by Keyword spaCy follow this methodology closely.
+It allows users to specify the range of n-grams to consider and can operate in a strict mode, which limits results to the specified n-gram range.

 ## Transformer Model Integration